 Biography

-In 2019 Adam Svarichevsky's family was subjected to surveillance, a search, and interrogation merely because of their beliefs.
-The incident seriously affected the health of Adam's wife and two adult sons.
-His parents, who are Jehovah's Witnesses, survived the Stalinist repressions.
-Now Adam has been convicted and sent to a penal colony for six years and three months because of his religion.
+In 2018, the family of Adam Svarichevskiy was subjected to surveillance, search and interrogation because of their beliefs.
+The incident seriously affected the health of Adam's wife and 2 adult sons.
+His parents, being Jehovah's Witnesses, survived the Stalinist repressions.
+Now Adam was convicted and sent to a penal colony for 6 years and 3 months because of his religion.

-Adam was born in September 1963 in the city of Ivano-Frankivsk, Ukraine.
-He has two older sisters and a younger brother.
+Adam was born in September 1963 in the Ivano-Frankivsk region (Ukraine).
+He has an elder sister and a younger brother, another elder sister is no longer alive.
 The children grew up in a deeply religious family.
-The parents were exiled to Stalin's camps for many years because of their beliefs.
+Their parents were exiled to Stalin's camps for many years for their beliefs.

 As a child, Adam learned to play the accordion, bayan, and cymbals.
 After graduating, he became a tractor driver.
 He worked as a cement mason and as a slinger, but after an injury in 1987, he was considered disabled and worked as a janitor.